ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: The Identity-aware General PaS Framework

 \subsection{Data Collection}

 For a given MIP $P_I$, the learning task collects a set of optimal or near-optimal solutions as training samples.
-Up to $u_p$ distinct solutions with minimum objective values are extracted.
-In the experiments, $u_p = 50$.
-Since model predicts zero-valued variables, \textsc{ID-PaS} binarizes each solution by keeping zero entries and converting all nonzero entries to~1.
-This binarized representation enables a consistent learning target across general integer variables.
+Up to $u_p$ distinct solutions with best objective values are extracted (in our experiments, $u_p = 50$).
+Because the primary objective of the model is to identify zero-valued variables, \textsc{ID-PaS+} binarizes each training solution by keeping the zero entries as $0$ and converting all non-zero entries (regardless of their exact integer value) to $1$.
+This binarized representation provides a consistent, simplified learning target across both binary and general integer variables, drastically reducing the combinatorial complexity of the learning task.